rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 There were 3 bitmap pictures in the transfer, I viewed them normally.
 They seem to be normal pictures of mountains and scenery.
 I will perform usual steganalysis on them.

+---

+I used `steghide` to try and extract information from the images, but due to no passphrase, none was extracted.

+I have 2 text files `instructions.txt` and `plan`.
+They seem to have gibberish, but maybe a caesar cipher is in place there.